hawkinsw/QoOID/draft-olden-ippm-qoo.md

 --- middle

 # Introduction
-{{draft-teigen-ippm-app-quality-metric-reqs}} describes a set of requirements for a network quality framework.
-This document explores how the quality attenuation metric and framework can be extended to meet the full set of requirements.
+"Requirements for a Network Quality Framework Useful for Applications, Users and Operators" {{draft-teigen-ippm-app-quality-metric-reqs}} describes a set of requirements for a network quality framework.
+This document explores how the quality attenuation metric and framework {{TR-452.1}} can be extended to meet the full set of requirements.

-Quality attenuation is a network quality metric that meets the most of the criterias set out in the requirements; it can capture the probability of a network satisfying requirements, it is composable, and it can be compared to a variety of application requirements.
+Quality attenuation is a network quality metric that meets the most of the criterias set out in the requirements; it can capture the probability of a network satisfying application requirements, it is composable, and it can be compared to a variety of application requirements.
 The part that is yet missing is how to present quality attenuation results to end-users and application developers in an understandable way.
 We believe a per-application, per application-type, or per-SLA approach is appropriate here.
 The challenge lies in specifying how to simplify enough without losing too much in terms of precision and accuracy.

 We believe the probabilistic approach is key as the network stack and applications network quality adaptation can be highly complex.
 Applications and the underlying networking protocols makes separate optimizations based on their perceived network quality over time and saying something about an outcome with absolute certainty will be practically impossible.
 We can however make educated guesses on the probability of outcomes.